• Sign in

 Rails.application.routes.draw do root "posts#index" resources :posts, only: %i[index show]end

-After that, we need the corresponding views for the index and show actions.
-Display a list of posts on the index page.
+After that, we need corresponding views for the index and show actions.
+We display the list of posts on the index page.

 # app/views/posts/index.html.slimh1 Posts= render partial: 'post', collection: @posts